 Consider or suspect abuse (particularly malnourishment) as a contributory factor to or cause of pressure ulcers in children.
 Abuse may also coexist with pressure ulcers.
 See the NICE guideline on child maltreatment for clinical features that may be associated with maltreatment.

-The Department of Health and Social Care has issued a Safeguarding adults protocol: pressure ulcers and the interface with a safeguarding enquiry.
+The Department of Health and Social Care has issued a protocol for safeguarding adults at risk of pressure ulcers.
 It aims to help practitioners and managers across health and care organisations to provide caring and quick responses to people at risk of developing pressure ulcers.